Tom Mason and the Blue Buccaneers

 Tom Mason and the Blue Buccaneers are a wild band of Nashville musicians who dress like pirates and play a rollicking mix of piratical sing-alongs, rousing historical rave-ups, afro-cuban tinged ballads, Cajun sea shanties, and bluesy Irish jigs, transforming big festivals, performing arts centers, and urban nightclubs into bustling seaside taverns at the turn of the seventeenth century.

-After two CD’s of completely original material, Tom Mason and the Blue Buccaneers recently released “Pirate Party”, a completely uptempo collection including their interpretations of classic sea shanties, some rousing fiddle songs, and four of their own rowdy sing-alongs.
+Tom Mason and the Blue Buccaneers' fourth CD is “Pirate Party”, a completely uptempo collection including their interpretations of classic sea shanties, some rousing fiddle songs, and four of their own rowdy sing-alongs.
 “Blow The Man Down” is given a New Orleans parade feel, “Drunken Sailor” a Bo Diddley beat, and “Haul Away Joe” straight out rocks.
 The CD gives the band some room to stretch out and apply some of their bluesy roots and Tom’s slide guitar to songs that have traditionally been sung a cappella.
 It’s the perfect soundtrack to a pirate party, or any party for that matter.

 The CD "The World is Ablaze" draws on the fact that pirates sailed the world around and pirate crews were an international lot, so their music would be a medley of styles plundered from all over.
 “Far Far Away” was inspired by the pirate Henry Avery and his crew, who set out as honest sailors but mutineered after going months without pay or adequate food.
 Avery's crew took a ship of the Mogul Emperor and legend has it Avery fell in love with one of the slaves on board, a tale told in the song "Tattooed Hand", accompanied by the sensuous rhythms of the Indian tabla drum.
 There’s a klezmer-inspired “Mogul Ship” that give the violin free reign, the bluesy “Any Port in a Storm”, and bagpipes (“The Likes of Me”) and banjo (“Jimmy Gray”)